 Not a bad way to test the waters, is it?

-The scalability of dropshipping is another massive selling point
+3. The scalability of dropshipping is another massive selling point

 Few entrepreneurs – if any at all – start a business with the intention of remaining small forever.

 You would need to procure more infrastructures from production to storage to delivery logistics.

 Do your customers now need more?
 No problem, your suppliers will just supply more!
 Don’t you like it that easy?

-You can sell just anything you want
+4. You can sell just anything you want

 In dropshipping, you are the sole captain of the ship and can decide to sell just anything that suits you.

 Since there is no added cost for listing on your shop (and no need to stock that product), you can virtually sell anything.

-Challenges of doing dropshipping today
+Challenges of starting a dropshipping business today

 Well, why we have emphatically looked at some of the most glistening attractions of dropshipping, let us state here that there are corresponding disadvantages that come with dropshipping.

-Answering the question of what is dropshipping will require to objectively examine both sides of the coin – the good and not-too-good aspects of dropshipping.
+Answering the question of “what is dropshipping” will require to objectively examine both sides of the coin – the good and not-too-good aspects of dropshipping.

-Prices aren’t always attractive
+1. Prices aren’t always attractive

 If you spend a significant amount of capital in setting up a business, it is only natural that you wouldn’t sell your products for peanuts.

 Expectedly, prices will drop as your rivals strive to consolidate their competitive advantage with far-reduced overhead costs.

 Some of your competitors don’t care much about how thin their margins are since they are not making considerable financial and mental commitment to their dropshipping.

 Their websites are paltry, just satisfying all righteousness.
 Their customer service could be poor too.

 Sadly, your customers will not consider the considerable investments you are making in your dropshipping.

 This forces you to crash your prices to mirror existing market prices.
 Effectively, your margins could be low.

-Also, considering that dropshipping can almost run on autopilot, some of these vendors have dropshipping as a side-hustle instead of their primary engagement.
+Also, considering that dropshipping can almost run on autopilot, some of these vendors have dropshipping as a side hustle instead of their primary engagement.

-The competition could be overwhelming
+2. The competition can be overwhelming

 The sad truth is that the lucrativeness of dropshipping is no longer a secret.

 This isn’t shocking.
 The beauty of dropshipping is there for all to see, and given that the business is a low-barrier entry business, just anyone can get started tomorrow.

 This is possible because the dropshipping is entirely open source with almost no ultimate regulatory authority to peg prices.

 Your prospective buyers have a larger spectrum of options because of such consuming competition, always gravitating towards the cheapest seller on the block.